HarlanH/r-server-template/README.md

 Features include:

-* configuration -- a filename specified on the command line will be sourced, over-riding default parameters, such as the location of a log file
+* configuration -- filenames specified on the command line will be sourced, over-riding default parameters, such as the location of a log file

 * logging -- demonstrates John Myles White's handy `log4r` package